PALEO THAI CHICKEN LETTUCE WRAPS

 These Thai Chicken Lettuce Wraps make the perfect summer meal.

-Well my friends, if you are like me and find yourself craving something fresh for dinner, or if you are just looking for something flavorful and low-carb to spice up your weeknight routine, than these paleo Thai Chicken Lettuce Wraps are for you.
+Well, my friends, if you are like me and find yourself craving something fresh for dinner, or if you are just looking for something flavorful and low-carb to spice up your weeknight routine, then these paleo Thai Chicken Lettuce Wraps are for you.

 The only cooking required in this recipe is sauteing the onion, and browning the ground chicken.
 From start to finish, you can prepare this recipe in less than 20 minutes, and it is supremely delicious.
 I made this for dinner, and I knew I nailed the recipe when Kevin told me it was the best meal I have ever cooked.
 My disclaimer is that we had just finished a pretty intense workout, this was the first real meal I had cooked for him since he got back from his deployment, and we had just returned from a week long backpacking trip where dinners consisted of dehydrated meals, and airport food.
 Nonetheless, these colorful Thai chicken lettuce wraps are loaded with nutrients, low-carb, and sure to please.

 - Great Option for Lean Protein – The ground chicken used in this recipe is great way to get a healthy amount of protein while keeping it lower in calories.
 Although eating full-fat animal products can and should be part of a healthy diet, it is also important to choose cuts of meat that are lower in fat so that you can vary your fat sources.
 We add a little coconut oil and cashews to this recipe to make it satiating, add some fun texture and supply several healthy fat sources.